apache/datafusion/dev/release/README.md

 ## Sub-projects

-The Datafusion repo contains 3 different releasable sub-projects: Datafusion, Ballista and Datafusion python binding.
+The Datafusion repo contains 2 different releasable sub-projects: Datafusion, Ballista

 We use Datafusion release to drive the release for the other sub-projects.
 As a result, Datafusion version bump is required for every release while version